 (1) Avoidance of the transfer or obligation to the extent necessary to satisfy the creditor's claim;

-(2) An attachment or other provisional remedy against the asset transferred or other property of the transferee in accordance with the procedure prescribed by applicable statutes and rules of procedure;
+(2) An attachment or other provisional remedy against the asset transferred or other property of the transferee available under applicable law; and

 (3) Subject to applicable principles of equity and in accordance with applicable rules of civil procedure: